 To make things even sweeter, it’s ethically sourced from a small farm in the Philippines where farmers are treated fairly and only the highest quality coconuts make the cut.
 In other words, it checks all the boxes of what makes a coconut oil great, and that’s why it earned the spot of best coconut oil overall.

 Like others on this list, Dr. Bronner’s coconut oil is organic, unrefined, and freshly expeller-pressed, but this coconut oil takes sustainability up a notch.
-Dr. Bronner’s works with farmers in Sri Lanka who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
+Dr. Bronner’s works with Sri Lanka farmers who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
 The regenerative organic certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.